spotinst/help/src/docs/ocean/features/auto-update-process-gke.md

 3. The Ocean-managed VNGs are updated with the new labels to reflect the added NodeLocal DNSCache.
 4. The changes become effective in Ocean, and the daemonset is scheduled as expected.

-## Manually trigger the Auto-Update Process
+## Manually Trigger the Auto-Update Process

 The auto-update process described above occurs every 30 minutes (by default).
 If you do not want to wait, use the [Reimport Cluster](https://docs.spot.io/api/#operation/reImportGke) in the Spot API to trigger the auto-update process manually.